99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 SSL/TLS certificate allows traffic between your client and load balancer to be encrypted in transit, they are issued by Certificate Authorities, they have an expiration date

-Connection Draining: If EC2 is shutting down it goes in draining mode so the uses that are already connected and need
+Connection Draining: If EC2 is shutting down it goes in draining mode so the users that are already connected and need
 to complete their requests finish and ELB doesn't forward new traffic there, then when it's all done it shuts down.

 load balancer security group allows traffic from anywhere, in routing table 0.0.0.0/0